GitTejas/Amiibo-Creator/README.md

 Super Secret AmiiBros.
-Welcome to Super Secret AmiiBros., a frontend web application for managing and voting on your favorite Amiibos from the Super Smash Bros. series.
+Welcome to Super Secret AmiiBros., a frontend web application for submitting and voting on your favorite Amiibos from the Super Smash Bros. series.
 This app allows you to create new Amiibos, vote for your favorites, and filter the Amiibos based on different criteria.

 Functionality
 Amiibo Management: Create new Amiibos by filling out the form with a name, image URL, and a description of the Amiibo's use.